Patrick-Yevych/492-project/README.md

 The objective of this project is to attempt to implement the lambda-mu calculus typing and evaluation semantics in the interpreter of Tartlet, explore the possible use-cases of extending the language in such a way, and how it interacts with the dependent type system.

+## Added operations

+Three new operations are added to Tartlett: Shift, Jump and Clear.

 ### Writing the Evaluator